Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 You're now alone.

-This is the 1500s.
+This is a 1500.

-Hothead's gone.
+Hot-heads gone.

-I like how it describes it.
+This is another quote, and I like how it describes it.

-An unsophisticated and opportunistic form of piracy was endemic in Ireland,
+It says an unsophisticated and opportunistic form of piracy was endemic in Ireland,

 comprising of short-distance raids along the coast or to the islands,

-levying tolls on passing shipping and plundering any vessel foolish
+levying tolls on passing shipping and plundering any vessel foolish enough to be unprotected.

 So they're just like, you're in my water, give me some money.

-You don't have any protection, I'm going to take all your stuff.
+I'm going to take all your stuff.

-So a bit of fun.
+So, a bit of fun.

 It's hard to know exactly how much piracy she got up to in this time,